TrentonAdams/ts-fakery/README.md

 Ideally we'd have some sort of IoC container, but inversifyjs is just ugly, so until I find something better, or build my own, this is what I'll do.
 It at least gets me going.

+Always keep in mind that typescript decorators are an experimental feature and may not work with future releases of typescript.
+At the time of building this I am using typescript 3.6.3.

 ## Releases

+* v1.1.0 - add @EnvFactory
 * v1.0.4 - attempt to fix a bug
 * v1.0.3 - updated with Apache 2.0 license
 * v1.0.2 - updated with README